 The Noy Bridge in Almuñecar

-The tombs consist of large rectangular graves dug into the rocky hillside where the deceased would be buried along with symbolic earthly belongings such as jewelry and shrouds.
-The site is a popular destination of archaeologists and is along the "Route of the Phoenicians" as designated by the European Union.
-The site can be identified by the large metal structures constructed to cover the grounds and protect the burial sites from the elements, although the canvas awning has since been removed.
+The site is a popular destination for archaeologists and is along the "Route of the Phoenicians" as designated by the European Union.
+The site can be identified by the large metal structures constructed overhead to cover the grounds and protect the burial sites from the elements, although the canvas awning has since been removed.